 SBA vs. Conventional Loan Solutions: A Simple Comparison

-Small businesses have options when seeking financing for expansion, working capital, or acquisition.
+Small business owners have options when seeking financing for expansion, working capital, debt restructure, and/or full or partial acquisitions.
 However, it can be challenging to determine which loan solution is best and which lender to choose.
 For example, small businesses can apply for an SBA loan or a conventional loan.
 What types of loans are available, what are the requirements, and what are the pros and cons of each?

 SBA Loans

-The U.S. Small Business Administration (an independent agency of the federal government) manages SBA loans.
-These loans are backed by the government to mitigate risk for the lender.
-Because of this, the pool of qualified borrowers for an SBA-guaranteed loan is wider.
-However, the SBA administration has its own set of guidelines – in addition to the lender’s – that borrowers must meet to apply for these loans.
+The U.S. Small Business Administration (an independent agency of the federal government) provides loan guarantees on SBA loans to mitigate risk for the lender.
+Borrowers must work with an SBA-approved lender, and there are roughly 800 nationwide.
+However, the SBA administration has its own set of minimum guidelines – in addition to any guidelines the lender may place – that borrowers must meet to apply for these loans.

 Loan Requirements